-As part of your preparation, you’ll sometimes need to contact each of your NDIS providers to ask them for an NDIS plan review report.
+As part of your preparation for your plan reassessment meeting, you’ll sometimes need to contact each of your NDIS providers to ask for a report.
 These reports show how your child’s plan has been used and ensure the new plan is right for your child.

 The reports should include information about:

 - supports the NDIS providers gave your child – for example, number of therapy sessions

 - effects of your child’s developmental delay or disability on everyday life

 - challenges or issues your child faced and how you resolved them

 If you’re using NDIS registered providers, they should be ready to provide reports.
 But you might need to request reports from providers who aren’t registered with the NDIS.
 It’s a good idea to give these providers plenty of notice.

 Providers will charge for reports.
 The funding for these reports is included in your child’s current NDIS plan and the fees are included in your service agreement.

 If you have a support coordinator, they can help you get reports from providers.
 Your local area coordinator might also be able to help you get reports from providers.